 Use Influencer Marketplaces To Find A Niche Fit

-In cases where there are minimal expertise searching and vetting influencers, brands can go to market places.
+In cases where there are minimal expertise in searching and vetting influencers, brands can go to marketplaces.
 Here, influencers are aggregated by follower and engagement metrics as well as product niches.

 On the other hand, Whalar is a mature influencer marketplace that will help your Shopify store generate organic user-generated content (UGC) through your influencer of choice.
 Remember to cross-post the social media campaign to your store to increase conversion through social proof.

 Generate The Right Content For Awareness And Conversion